mriedmann/humhub-docker/README.md

 This project provides different images and tags for different purposes.
 For evaluation use `humhub:stable`, for production consider using the newest minor-version tag (e.g. `humhub:1.6`).

 - `latest` : unstable master build (not recommended for production; use with caution, might be unstable!)
-- Minor (e.g `1.6`): Always points to latest release of given minor version.
+- Minor (e.g `1.6`): Always points to the latest release of given minor version.
 (Recommended)
-- Build (e.g `1.6.3`): Always points to latest release of given build.
+- Build (e.g `1.6.3`): Always points to the latest release of given build.
 Very stable but might be outdated.
-- `stable`: Always points to latest stable version.
+- `stable`: Always points to oldest, still supported, therefore most mature version.
 Updates include minor-version changes which can include db-schema changes (higher risk).
+- `legacy`: Try to avoid this tag as much as possible.
+If your current installation is flagged as "deprecated" the related tag is also changed to "legacy".
+Please try to upgrade as fast as possible to avoid security and other issues.

 ### Variants

 There are 3 different variants of this image.
 Use the unspecific tag (e.g. `humhub:1.6`) if you what a running installation as fast as possible.
+Use the moving tags if you want to stay up-to-date, not caring about version-upgrades.
+For critical environments we recommend that you stick to the version-tags or digest, not using moving tags.

 If plan to build some kind of hosted solution, have a look at `docker-compose.prod.yml` to understand how the variant images can be used.

-- default / all-in-one (e.g. `humhub:1.6`): Multi-service image (nginx + php-fpm).
+- **all-in-one** (e.g. `humhub:1.6`): Multi-service image (nginx + php-fpm).
 Use this if you are not sure what you need.
-- `nginx` (e.g. `humhub:1.6-nginx`): Only static files and nginx proxy config without php.
+- **nginx** (e.g. `humhub:1.6-nginx`): Only static files and nginx proxy config without php.
-- `phponly` (e.g. `humhub:1.6-phponly`): HumHub sources bundled with php-fpm.
+- **phponly** (e.g. `humhub:1.6-phponly`): HumHub sources bundled with php-fpm.
 Needs a fcgi application-server to be able to deliver http.

 ### Matrix